-This study was a population-based data-linkage cohort study that included data from nine EUROCAT registries covering the whole of Finland and Wales and regions of Denmark, England, Italy and Spain (Table 1).
+Finland and Wales and regions of Denmark, England, Italy and Spain (Table 1).
 We included the live born children with major congenital anomalies registered in the EUROCAT registries and born between 1995 and 2014.
-In some cases the start date was later, depending on when the registry started recording cases and the availability of the hospital data.
+In some cases the start date was later, depending on when the registry started recording cases and the availability of the hospital data.^{8,11}

 Data on surgical procedures during hospitalisations for all children were obtained by electronic linkage to hospital databases.
-This data went up to the child's tenth birthday or December 31 2015, whichever was earlier.
-This ensured that at least one year of follow up after the birth was available for each child.
+This data went up to the child's tenth birthday or 31 December 2015, whichever was earlier.
+This ensured that at least 1 year of follow-up after the birth was available for each child.
 Data on surgical procedures between 5-10 years of age were available for six of the nine registries, as only children born in 1995-2005 reached 10 years of age before the end of 2015.
-Details of the methods used in the EUROlinkCAT study including how they linked to the hospital databases and vital statistics have previously been published.
-9,10 The aggregate tables and analytic results produced locally were then sent to a Central Results Repository at Ulster University for collation and re-distribution to the study team.
+Details of the methods used in the EUROlinkCAT study including how they linked to the hospital databases and vital statistics have previously been published.^{9,10} The aggregate tables and analytic results produced locally were then sent to a Central Results Repository at Ulster University for collation and re-distribution to the study team.

-The five regional EUROCAT registries were all linked to hospital databases covering the whole country: Funen (Denmark), Tuscany (Italy), Thames Valley (England), Wessex (England) and the East Midlands and South Yorkshire (England).
-The hospital databases in the Valencian Region (Spain) and Emilia Romagna (Italy) covered the same region as the EUROCAT registry.
+Five regional EUROCAT registries were linked to hospital databases covering the whole country: Funen (Denmark), Tuscany same region as the EUROCAT registry.